 The Advisory Agreement and Management Agreements are terminable by vote of the Board or by the holders of a majority of the outstanding voting securities of a Fund at any time without penalty, upon 60 days' written notice to the Advisor or the Sub-Advisors, as applicable.
 The Advisory Agreement and the Management Agreements also may be terminated by the Advisor or the Sub-Advisors, as applicable, upon 60 days' written notice to the applicable Fund.
-The Advisory Agreement and the Management Agreements are terminate automatically upon their assignment (as defined in the 1940 Act).
+The Advisory Agreement and the Management Agreements terminate automatically upon their assignment (as defined in the 1940 Act).

 In determining whether to renew the Advisory Agreement and the Management Agreements each year, the Board requests and evaluates information provided by the Advisor and the Sub-Advisors, in accordance with Section 15(c) of the 1940 Act.
-A discussion regarding the Board's basis for approving the Funds' investment advisory agreements with Advisor and the Sub-Advisors is included in the Funds' Semi-Annual Report to Shareholders for the period ended June 30, 2023.
+A discussion regarding the Board's basis for approving the Funds' investment advisory agreements with iM Global and each Sub-Advisor is included in Form N-CSR for the period ended June 30, 2024 with respect to the iMGP DBi Managed Futures Strategy ETF and in the Annual Report to Shareholders for the year ended December 31, 2023 with respect to the iMGP Berkshire Dividend Growth ETF.